nfischer/n_shell/README.md

       PR](https://github.com/nfischer/n_shell/compare)
  - `--noinspect`: disable the default `--inspect` behavior.
 This provides less-readable REPL output, but behaves just as a standard Node REPL would.
+ - `--path=path/to/shelljs/`: the argument should be a path to a folder containing a ShellJS package.
  - `--inspect` (default): an experimental switch to add a `.inspect()` method to the output of each command.
 The return values are still ShellStrings, but appear more readable and shell-like.
 Also, commands with no arguments can be